strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 ## Creating a Strapi project

-::: danger 🤓 CLI installation options
+::: strapi 🤓 CLI installation options
 The following installation guide covers the most basic installation option using the CLI.
 There are however other options that can be used when creating a new Strapi project:

 - Using the `--quickstart` flag at the end of the command to directly create the project in quickstart mode.